Frequently Asked Questions

 Koalas and wombats are only native to the eastern states of Australia and hence won’t be found in the wild in WA.

-Whiteman Park is the home of Caversham Wildlife Park, WA's premier native animal park and you can see many of Australia’s iconic animals here, including koalas, wombats and the .
+Whiteman Park is the home of Caversham Wildlife Park, where you can see many of Australia’s iconic animals here, including koalas, wombats and kangaroos.
 Entry fees apply.

 Is there a taxi rank or a taxi phone in the park?